We live, we enjoy, and we celebrate the Tomatina festival.

 How long does the fun last?

 The food fight lasts for an hour (officially) and even in that short time, a sea of tomato ketchup brims the alleys of Buñol.
-A loud ceasefire in form of siren swells the air, indicating termination of the tomato fight.
+A loud ceasefire in form of a siren swells the air, indicating the termination of the tomato fight.
 Even though the tomato fight stops, the celebration continues for 3-4 hours.
-The celebration includes much more than pelting of tomatoes; it’s just another reason to dance and binge on some indecent, yet socially acceptable amounts of Sangria.
+The celebration includes much more than the pelting of tomatoes; it’s just another reason to dance and binge on some indecent, yet socially acceptable amounts of Sangria.

 What happens after the event?

-After an eventful shoulder-to-shoulder soupy battle, the four streets of Buñol that constitute the La Tomatina circuit are hosed by government trucks and local residents.
+After an eventful shoulder-to-shoulder soupy battle, the four streets of Buñol constitute the La Tomatina circuit are hosed by government trucks and local residents.
 On your way back, some God-sent locals may offer water from hosepipes to clean yourself from the grime.
 This will indeed, save you from the queue at the station shower.

 Are there any rules?